< Expand the Menu to access our Tree Identification Pages

 Antarctic Beech Nothofagus moorei Other names: Negrohead Beech

-Fossilised parts of this ancient native tree species have been found in Antarctica and are up to 60 million years old.
-Its' natural habitat are cool temperate rainforests in mountainous areas where is can grow to a height of 40 m or more (Image 1).
-Bark has a rough and scaly texture whereby the weathered top layer is a greyish brown colour shedding in irregular sized plates to reveal a reddish brown new bark (2).
-The hard fruit is covered in rough prickles and measures up to 8 mm in length, it opens into 4 valves containing 3 tiny nuts enclosed in a papery aril, whereas the 2 outer ones are ridged and the center one is flattened (3).
-Simple leaves feature an alternate arrangement with new growth being a bright red in colour and showing obvious stipules at leaf joints (4).
-Leaves of mature specimens are; up to 6 cm in length (10 cm or more on saplings and coppice shoots), mostly ovate in shape with finely toothed margins, hairless, dark green and glossy on op, paler green and dull beneath, thick and stiff in texture.
+Fossilised parts of this ancient native tree species have been found in Antarctica and are more than 60 million years old.
+Nowadays, its' natural habitat are cool temperate rainforests in mountainous areas, where is can grow to a height of 40m or more (Image 1).
+Bark has a rough and scaly texture, where the weathered top layer is a greyish brown colour, and sheds in irregular sized plates to reveal a reddish brown fresh bark (2).
+The hard fruit is covered in rough prickles, up to 8mm long and splits into 4 valves containing 3 tiny nuts.
+They are enclosed in a papery aril (outer layer), the 2 outer nuts are ridged and the centre one is flattened in shape (3).
+Simple leaves feature an alternate arrangement with new growth being a bright red colour and showing obvious stipules at leaf joints (4).
+Leaves of mature specimens are; up to 6cm long (10cm or more on saplings and coppice shoots), mostly ovate in shape with finely toothed margins, hairless, dark green and glossy on op, paler green and dull beneath, thick and stiff in texture.
 Leaf apex is acute, base shape is varied from cuneate to rounded.
 Venation is more visible on upper leaf surface with lateral veins being straight and prominent (5).
-Distribution: At higher altitudes from NSW central coast to southern QLD.
+Distribution: At higher altitudes from NSW central coast to southern Qld.
 (See Leaf Characteristics Page for explanations on botanical terms used in descriptions.)

 Australian Almond Terminalia muelleri Other names: Mueller's Damson

 Under favourable conditions this medium sized tree can reach a height of about 20m in its natural habitat of monsoon and open forests close to the coastline.
 It is semi or fully deciduous at the end of spring with most leaves turning a reddish brown before falling, which is a helpful identification feature.
 The very upright, column like trunk supports far reaching and horizontally held branches (Image 1).
-On softer or steep sloping ground large buttress roots will form, which are covered in a hard, flaky and tesselated bark extending to the base of the trunk.
-Bark further up the trunk weathers to a light grey in colour with fissures showing a darker grey brown underlayer (2).
-The fleshy fruit (a drupe) is ovoid in shape and measures up to 20 mm in length.
+On softer or steep sloping ground large buttress roots will form, which are covered in a hard, flaky and tessellated (scaly) bark extending to the base of the trunk.
+Bark further up the trunk weathers to a light grey colour with fissures showing a darker grey brown under-layer (2).
+The fleshy fruit (a drupe) is ovoid in shape and up to 20mm long.
 When fully mature the fruit is hairless, dark blue in colour with a smooth and shiny surface.
-It contains a single hard, cream to orange colored seed reaching 12 mm in length (3).
-Simple leaves with an alternate arrangement are; obovate in shape with entire margins, up to 12 cm in length, hairless, dark green on top, paler green beneath, rather dull, strong and firm in texture.
-Leaf apex varies from fully rounded (obtuse) to mucronate (ending in a blunt or fine tip, base shape is cuneate to more attenuate.
-Two swellings (glands) are located along the center vein towards the base of the leaf blade (lamina), but are not present on all leaves.
+It contains a single hard, cream to orange coloured seed up to 12mm long (3).
+Simple leaves with an alternate arrangement are; up to 12cm long, obovate in shape with entire margins, hairless, dark green on top, paler green beneath, rather dull, strong and firm in texture.
+Leaf apex varies from fully rounded (obtuse) to mucronate (ending in a blunt or fine tip), base shape is cuneate to more attenuate.
+Two swellings (glands) are located along the centre vein towards the base of the leaf blade (lamina), but are not present on all leaves.
 Venation is clearly visible on both surfaces showing up to 7 pairs of lateral veins.
-Distribution: Within proximity to the coast from central to northern Qld.
+Distribution: Within proximity to the coast from central to northern Qld & NT.

 Australian Indigo Indigofera australis